AlisonAO/punk-api-project/README.md

 In order to use the OpenWeatherMap API you will need an API key.
 In order to recieve one, you will have to sign up for an account [here](https://home.openweathermap.org/users/sign_up).

 This key is appened to the end of the URL request.
-Place the key in a `yml` file as a key value pair i.e.
+Place the key in a `yml` file in the **root** folder and write it as a key value pair i.e.

 `token: 'TOKENKEY'`